 Reagan has spinal muscular atrophy (SMA, type 2), a genetic disease affecting the part of the nervous system that controls voluntary muscle movement.
 Type 2 SMA is a progressive neuromuscular disease most commonly diagnosed in infancy.
 The biggest potential problems in SMA are respiratory muscle weakness, swallowing muscle weakness, and back muscle weakness with progressive spinal curvature.

-Reagan is a charming, happy and outgoing third-grader who enjoys art, social studies and recess.
+Reagan is a charming, happy and outgoing forth-grader who enjoys art, social studies and recess.

 Reagan loves reading, dancing, drawing, swimming, traveling, musicals and going to MDA summer camp.
 She takes dance lessons, attends art class and loves spending time with her family and friends.
 Reagan dreams of being an artist, a dancer and a nurse.